dvdesolve/qlrpt/README.md

-# glrpt
+# qlrpt
-Interactive GUI application for receiving, decoding and displaying LRPT images
+Interactive GUI application for receiving, decoding and displaying LRPT images written in C++/Qt